AAZG/AAZG/README.md

 <img align='right' src="cat.gif" height="" width="300" alt="coding cat" title="Writing code">

-💻 I seek to apply my skills and experience to analyze and transform large data sets into useful and valuable information for companies in the technology sector.
+I seek to apply my skills and experience in challenging projects to analyze large data sets and transform them into useful and valuable information for companies in the technology sector.
 I am specialized in statistical analysis, data cleaning, machine learning and Python programming.

-📈 I am interested in being part of challenging and dynamic projects that allow me to grow professionally.
+I am interested in being part of challenging and dynamic projects that allow me to grow professionally.

-🧠 I have skills such as critical thinking and effective communication that allow me to solve problems in a practical way, have an innovative vision and work efficiently as a team.
-In addition, an attitude of constant learning is maintained.

 ## ⚒️ Some technologies I use: